koldinger/Tardis/README.md

 Mounting the filesystem
 =======================
-The backup sets can be mounted as a filesystem, thus: tardisfs -o path=/path/to/the/backup/directory [-o password=your_password] mountpoint /path/to/the/backup/directory will be the path specified in the BaseDir in the server host config, plus the hostname of the machine you've backup up.
-The password option should be specified if the backups are encrypted.
+The backup sets can be mounted as a filesystem, thus: tardisfs -o database=/path/to/database [-o host=hostname] [-o password=[your_password]] mountpoint /path/to/the/backup/directory will be the path specified in the BaseDir in the server host config.
+The host parameter is the name of the host that you wish to mount backups for.

+Password should only be set if a password is specified in the backup.
+If you leave it blank (ie, password=), it will prompt you for a password during mount.

+Other options are available via -help.  (details TBD)